 India is a vital strategic partner to the United States.
 Additionally, with its massive information technology workforce, thriving research community and a growing technology ecosystem, India has a significant stake in the development of artificial intelligence globally.
 These two realities make understanding the full scope of India’s AI capabilities critically important.
-Join CSET Research Analyst Husanjot Chahal and CSET Senior Fellow Melissa Flagg for a conversation on CSET’s recent report “Mapping India’s AI Potential.”
-They will discuss India’s AI potential along five categories pertinent to the development of AI: talent, research, patents, AI companies and investments, and cloud computing.
+CSET Research Analyst Husanjot Chahal and CSET Senior Fellow Melissa Flagg held a conversation on CSET’s recent report “Mapping India’s AI Potential.”
+They discussed India’s AI potential along five categories pertinent to the development of AI: talent, research, patents, AI companies and investments, and cloud computing.

 Recording and Discussion

 Husanjot Chahal is a Research Analyst at Georgetown’s Center for Security and Emerging Technology (CSET).
 Prior to CSET, she has worked in the World Bank’s Corporate Security division and in New Delhi-based research organizations looking at security issues in South Asia.
 Husan finished her graduate degree in Security Studies from Georgetown University, where she was the School of Foreign Service’s Junior Centennial Fellow.
 She holds a Master’s in International Security and Terrorism from the University of Nottingham and a Bachelor’s degree in Political Science from Lady Shri Ram College, University of Delhi.